midpark/idea-box/sony-ericsson-w660i-remastered.md

 The phone would have a headphone jack at the top in a similar [position](https://free3d.com/3d-model/samsung-galaxy-y-pro-b5510-9422.html) the [Galaxy Y Pro](https://www.gsmarena.com/samsung_galaxy_y_pro_b5510-4116.php) houses it.

 ## Other
 - The Walkman button on the phone would be replaced with the button of the same shape, but with an e-ink display that changes to an icon of the app the user would assign.
 So the app button would basically be changable to anything the user sets.
+For example, instead of the Walkman logo, there would be a Spotify logo if the user set the application button to launch Spotify.

 # Realization
 Building custom phones is not an easy task.